Mathematical modeling of antigenicity for HIV dynamics

-Thanks to the Cauchy-Picard theorem (Arnold, 1978), we know that for $t$ sufficiently small, $T(t)$ is positive.
+Thanks to the Cauchy-Picard theorem \cite{Arnold}, we know that for $t$ sufficiently small, $T(t)$ is positive.
 So if there exists at least one time $\tilde{t}$ such that $T(\tilde{t})=0$, then we define $t^*$ to be the smallest and we have $t^*>0$.
-Since $J(\smb)$ is bounded (whatever $V$ and $T$), (\ref{sys_DLR_1}) writes at that time
+Since $J(\smb)$ is bounded (whatever $V$ and $T$), (\ref{sys_DLR_1}) writes at that time \moneqstar \dt{T}{t}(t^*)= \beta >0. \monendstar

 As a consequence, for $t$ below and sufficiently close to $t^*$, $T(t)<0$.
 But as $T_0>0$, from the intermediate value theorem, there exists a $t'$ smaller than $t^*$ for which $T(t')=0$.
-This contradicts the assumption that $t^*$ is the smallest and completes the proof. \end{proof}
+This contradicts the assumption that $t^*$ is the smallest and completes the proof. $ \square $

 We need now to study the various cases where the initial conditions are either in $\mathring{\mathcal{B}}$ or on the boundary of $\mathcal{B}$.
 This will be discussed through some lemmas where the initial condition has either zero, three, two or one initial vanishing fields.
 In the case of initial condition in the interior of $\mathcal{B}$, one may state the following Lemma.